Summary Statistics

 What issues can you spot in the messy data?

-While summary() is great for a quick overview, sometimes you need more detailed information about specific variables.
-Let us inspect individual variables using base R functions:
+While summary() is great for a quick overview, sometimes you may want to focus on specific variables.
+Let us inspect individual variables using base R functions and printing statistics that makes sense for your data:

 # Detailed examination of a numeric variable